agarbato/unicloud/README.md

 <img src="./docs/screenshots/homepage.jpg" width="90%" height="90%"/>

 This started as a personal project a while ago but I decided to make it public.
 I've been using unison for a long time to keep folders in sync between different computers.
 I decided to create this project to add a web interface to unison, monitor all sync and make it simpler to add a new replica of my files and run unison on docker.
 In this way when I have a spare computer where I can run docker I just add another replica to my important files.
-The tool provide an automatic way to manage your clients through a registration process and give you a nice overview of sync events and status.
+The tool provides an automatic way to manage your clients through a registration process and give you a nice overview of sync events and status.
 Clients can sync from a central server or from a local replica to save bandwidth.

-This was one of my first python projects and I have zero to little experience with html, css and graphic design so you might find the result maybe a little old style.
+This was one of my first python projects and I have zero to little experience with html, css and graphic design.
+I would be happy if someone is willing to contribute to redesign the interface using bootstrap.
-I'm planning to integrate bootstrap in the project as soon as I will have some free time.

 <br>

 # Features

+ - You host, you build you run!
  - Fast and simple way to add replicas to your files thanks to docker.
  - Central API Server to register clients, record logs, manage shares
  - Bi-directional Sync thanks to [Unison](https://www.cis.upenn.edu/~bcpierce/unison/)
- - Sync from local replica server and save bandwidth syncing from the nearest replica.
+ - Sync from local replica servers and save bandwidth syncing from the nearest replica.
  - Log sync events filtered by status, changes etc.
- - Simple file Manager for shares
+ - Simple file Manager to browse your files
- - Sync Threshold warning
+ - Sync Threshold Warning
  - Small memory usage and image footprint, thanks to [Alpine Linux](https://alpinelinux.org/)
  - Home Assistant Integration